starpentagon/vlm_analyzer/README.md

 # VLM analyzer
-The program is a problem analyzer for VLM(Victory by limited moves).
+The program is a analyzer for VLM(Victory by limited moves) problems.

 This repository provides the following interfaces:
 * CUI interface located in "cui" directory